-This tool has been developed for testing printouts (PDF files) between different versions of CET Designer.
+This tool has been developed for testing printouts (PDF files) between different versions of CET.
 All elements that can be included in a print-out can be tested with this tool eg. bill of material, 2D floor plan, 3D perspective, paper view.

 Note: This test can be performed during or after development to ensure that the outputs in the PDFs are graphically correct.